-This section describes the PC health monitoring features of SUPER P6DLF.
-It has an on-board LM78 System Hardware Monitor chip which can support PC health monitoring.
+This section describes the PC health monitoring features of SUPER P6DLS/P6DLE/P6SLS/P6SLA.
+They have an on-board LM78 System Hardware Monitor chip which can support PC health monitoring.

-Seven On-Board Voltage Monitors for the CPU Cores, CPU I/O, $\pm 3.3V$, $\pm 5V$, and $\pm 12V$
+Seven On-Board Voltage Monitors for the CPU Core/s, CPU I/O, $\pm 3.3V$, $\pm 5V$, and $\pm 12V$

-The on-board voltage monitors will scan the seven monitored voltages every second.
+The on-board voltage monitor will scan the seven monitored voltages every second.
 Once a voltage becomes unstable, it will report a warning or an error message on the screen.
 Users can adjust the threshold of the monitored voltage to determine the sensitivity of the voltage monitor.